backdrop-contrib/search_api_db/README.md

 Known problems
 --------------

-Currently, Drupal doesn't support setting the table collation when creating tables.
+Currently, Backdrop doesn't support setting the table collation when creating tables.
 This might cause problems when you want to index data which can contain accented characters, umlauts and other non-ASCII characters (à, á, ä, …).
 To resolve the issue, please set "utf8_bin" as the collation for all tables